 The beach made famous in the bossa nova song “The Girl from Ipanema” in the 1960s is one of Rio de Janiero’s most popular tourist spots today.
 A long, arcing expanse of soft white sand and rolling waves, Ipanema routinely reaches the top of the “Best Beaches in Brazil” lists year after year.
 A well-organized grid of shops, cafés and restaurants as well as an array of art galleries, theaters and clubs, border the beach.
 Located in the upscale South Zone, or “Zona Sul”, Ipanema lies between the beaches of Copacabana and Leblon.

-2. Baia do Sancho Where to Stay
+2. Baia do Sancho Find Hotels

 The clear blue waters of this beach keep it consistently on the top ten lists of world beaches.
 Trip Advisor, the Weather Channel and many others tout this beach, located along the remote Fernando de Noronha archipelago, to be unmatched in pristine beauty.
 Another beach on the archipelago, Praia do Leão is often ranked highly as well.
 Both beaches offer crystal clear blue water with areas for swimming and snorkeling.
 This island chain is sparsely inhabited even during high season, so the island chain is a great place to seek romantic beach seclusion as well.

-1. Copacabana Where to Stay
+1. Copacabana Where to Stay in Rio de Janeiro

 Though many of Brazil’s famed beaches are wild and secluded, this one is right in the heart of Rio de Janeiro.
 Subsequently, it offers a wide variety of amenities that make it easy to visit without much planning.
 A beautiful boardwalk with a black-and-white checked pattern of Portuguese stone flanks the sand, with a large number of hotels and restaurants behind.
 This is a notorious party and festival area, and it is filled with guests during many of Rio’s festivals, and events like the hosting of the World Cup.